jborkows/avr_blinking/README.md

-# Before working with the project
+# Before working with the project  (or to regenerate settings for lsp)
+make clean
 bear -- make